Faculty

 Emily Skillings is the author of the poetry collection Fort Not (The Song Cave, 2017), which Publishers Weekly called a “fabulously eccentric, hypnotic, and hypervigilant debut.”
 Her poems can be found in Poetry, Harper’s, Boston Review, Granta, Hyperallergic, jubilat, and the Brooklyn Rail.
 Skillings is the editor of Parallel Movement of the Hands: Five Unfinished Longer Works by John Ashbery, which was published by Ecco/HarperCollins in 2021.
 She is a member of the Belladonna* Collaborative, a feminist poetry collective, small press, and event series.
 She received her MFA from Columbia University School of the Arts, where she was a Creative Writing Teaching Fellow in 2017.
 She currently teaches creative writing at Yale, NYU, and Columbia and lives in Brooklyn.

-Zachary Sussman is the author of two books, The Essential Wine Book: A Modern Guide to the Changing World of Wine (2020) and Sparkling Wine for Modern Times: A Drinker’s Guide to the Freewheeling World of Bubbles (2021).
-His work has appeared in Saveur, Food & Wine, Wine & Spirits, The World of Fine Wine, and The Wall Street Journal Magazine, among many others.
-He is a regular contributor to PUNCH and was formerly named the Champagne Louis Roederer Emerging Wine Writer of the Year.
-In 2022 he was nominated as a finalist for the IACP Food Writing Awards from The International Association of Culinary Professionals.
-In addition to teaching, he manages the graduate program in Creative Writing at NYU.
-More info: www.zacharysussmanwine.com
+Zachary Sussman is the author of two books, The Essential Wine Book: A Modern Guide to the Changing World of Wine and Sparkling Wine for Modern Times: A Drinker’s Guide to the Freewheeling World of Bubbles, both available from Ten Speed Press.
+His writing has appeared in Saveur, Food & Wine, The World of Fine Wine, and The Wall Street Journal Magazine, among many others.
+Formerly named the Champagne Louis Roederer Emerging Wine Writer of the Year, he was nominated as a finalist for the 2022 IACP Food Writing Awards from The International Association of Culinary Professionals.
+In addition to teaching in the Creative Writing Program at NYU, where he works as the Graduate Program Manager, he currently serves as a visiting lecturer in the Master's program at the University of Gastronomic Sciences in Pollenzo, Italy.
+For more information, visit www.zacharysussmanwine.com

 I came to play Spiritfarer through my friend, the poet Jaz Sufi.
 One afternoon I was leaving my desk in the NYU Creative Writing Program and Jaz was sitting in the window of the parlor area with their dog Apollo.
 Whether it is actually uncommon that poets play video games, Jaz and I were energized to learn we both each often are playing several games at a time, alongside several books of various genre, and several TV series of varying bingeability.
 We got on the subject of “narrative” games we enjoyed.
 I would describe narrative games as those with greater emphasis on dialogue and/or in implicating the player in the moral and emotional arc of the game’s characters than on “things happening”, be it through choice-based or branching-decision narratives, or with strong existential themes.
 I told Jaz one of my favorite series of the type are the Life is Strange games, created by Don’t Nod Entertainment and Deck Nine, which I have described as “queer teenage or kid superheroes whose powers primarily originate out of trauma.”
 Jaz then suggested Spiritfarer, a particularly “non-demanding” game I did not know, but whose name immediately pricked my interest.